-- supports the study of Africana history in homes, schools, colleges, churches, organizations, businesses, and government; - provides a speakers bureau in support of Black history programs throughout the year; - sets the annual theme for National African American History Month; - sponsors specialized professional development curriculum workshops, institutes, and seminars; - co-sponsors the National History Day organization awards to high school students for winning projects, papers, or performances relating to African American history; - sponsors an Annual Meeting and Conference that provides a national venue for study, discussion, and projection; - supports diversity and racial reconciliation through dialogue and public education; - sponsors undergraduate essay contests at the Annual ASALH Meeting and Conference; and - supports and promotes the Carter G. Woodson Historic Site.
+- supports the study of Africana history in homes, schools, colleges, churches, organizations, businesses, and government; - provides a speakers 'bureau in support of Black History programs throughout the year; - sets the annual theme for National African American History Month; - sponsors specialized professional development curriculum workshops, institutes, and seminars; - co-sponsors with the National History Day organization awards to high school students for winning projects, papers, or performances relating to African American History; - sponsors an annual meeting and conference that provides a national venue for study, discussion and projection; - supports diversity and racial reconciliation through dialogue and public education; - sponsors undergraduate essay contests at annual ASALH meeting and conference; and - supports and promotes the Carter G. Woodson Historic Site.